RickaPrincy/Templi/README.md

 ### 1. Configure templates : `templi --configure` or `templi -c`

-- Place your template files in a folder and run `templi --configure` or `templi -c`, then respond to all prompts, as shown in the following image:
+- Place your template in a folder and run `templi --configure` or `templi -c`, then respond to all prompts, as shown in the following image:

 ![configure template](images/configure.png)